-- (1) During the six-month period ended June 30, 2023, 9,907,800 shares were issued in a February 2023 follow-on offering of American Depositary Shares (ADSs) with gross proceeds of \$24.8 million (the Cellectis Follow-on Offering). - (2) These costs correspond to the issuance costs incurred in 2023 in connection with the Cellectis Follow-on Offering as a reduction of share premium, in addition to the \$0.6 million costs incurred and deducted from Equity in the fourth quarter of 2022.
-The total transaction costs for this Cellectis Follow-on Offering amount to \$2.0 million. - (3) Operations between shareholders during the six months period ended June 30, 2023 correspond to the reduction in Cellectis' percentage of interest in Calyxt from 49.1% at December 31, 2022 to 48.0% at May 31, 2023, without change in the consolidation method until May 31, 2023. - (4) On May 31, 2023, Calyxt consummated the Merger (as defined below) with Cibus Global.
+- (1) During the nine-month period ended September 30, 2023, 9,907,800 shares were issued in a February 2023 follow-on offering of American Depositary Shares (ADSs) with gross proceeds of \$24.8 million (the Cellectis Follow-on Offering). - (2) These costs correspond to the issuance costs incurred in 2023 in connection with the Cellectis Follow-on Offering as a reduction of share premium, in addition to the \$0.6 million costs incurred and deducted from Equity in the fourth quarter of 2022.
+The total transaction costs for this Cellectis Follow-on Offering amount to \$2.0 million. - (3) Operations between shareholders during the nine-month period ended September 30, 2023 correspond to the reduction in Cellectis' percentage of interest in Calyxt from 49.1% at December 31, 2022 to 48.0% at May 31, 2023, without a change in the consolidation method until May 31, 2023.

+- (4) On May 31, 2023, Calyxt consummated the Merger (as defined below) with Cibus Global.
 As from the consummation of the Merger, Cellectis has lost control over Calyxt and we proceeded with its deconsolidation.
-The net impact on Total Shareholders' Equity corresponds to the derecognition of minority interests in Calyxt for \$4.4 million. - (5) We have reclassified at the date of loss of control amounts previously recognized in other comprehensive income related to Calyxt that should be reclassified in profit or loss according to IFRS 10. - (6) During the annual shareholders meeting of June 27, 2023, the shareholders, in accordance with French Law, approved the absorption of \$134.0 million of retained earnings into share premium.
+The net impact on Total Shareholders' Equity corresponds to the derecognition of minority interests in Calyxt for \$4.4 million. - (5) We have reclassified at the date of loss of control amounts previously recognized in other comprehensive income related to Calyxt that should be reclassified in profit or loss according to IFRS 10. - (6) Other movements include mainly the absorption of \$134.1 million of retained earnings into share premium, approved during the annual shareholders meeting of June 27, 2023, in accordance with French Law.
 This transaction has no impact on the total equity, comprehensive income (loss), assets (including cash) nor liabilities.

-NOTES TO THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS JUNE 30, 2023
+NOTES TO THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS SEPTEMBER 30, 2023